Rosaries & Chaplets: How are They Different?

 Church Approval Differs

-In 1569, Pope Pius V approved the Dominican Rosary that we are familiar with today.
+In 1569, Pope Pius V approved the 5-decade Dominican Rosary that we pray with.
 It is an indulgenced prayer with special blessings.
 Popes and saints have encouraged the faithful to pray it often, even daily.

 Some chaplets have official approval, and others do not.
-For example, Pope Pius IX approved The Saint Michael the Archangel Chaplet in 1851.
+For example, Pope Pius IX approved the Saint Michael the Archangel Chaplet in 1851.
 Others contain approved Catholic prayers.
-There are also those based only on private inspiration, which we try to avoid.
+There are also those based only on private inspiration.

-A priest, deacon, bishop, or the Pope can bless either a rosary or chaplet.
+A priest, deacon, bishop, or the Pope can bless either a rosary or a chaplet.
 Once blessed, the beads become a sacred object meant for prayer (a sacramental).
-They are no longer just beads that can be made into a bracelet or go in the trash once they break.
-We can get them repaired or donate them.
-When that is not possible, we can respectfully bury or burn them.
-We can also keep broken rosaries or chaplets on a prayer table.
+They are no longer just beads that can be made into a bracelet or thrown out if they break.
+What to do with them?
+A possible option is to arrange a repair or donate them.
+Even broken sections or loose beads can be donated to repair other rosaries or chaplets.
+We can respectfully bury or burn them if there is no other solution.
+Alternatively, we can also keep broken rosaries or chaplets on a prayer table.

 Dual Benefits